404brainnotfind/portfolio/README.md

 To initialize your repository:

-1. Create a new folder for your project on your computer
+1. Create a new folder for your project on your computer (e.g., resume-site, portfolio)
-2. Open your command line interface
+2. Open your command line interface (Powershell, Cmd)
-3. Navigate to your project folder using the `cd` command
+3. Navigate to your project folder using the `cd path/to/your/portfolio`
 4. Run `git init` to initialize a new Git repository
 5. Create an initial commit with your resume:
    ```